 Seeing as the sun has finally made an appearance on Irish shores, now is the perfect time to for a staycation.
-In the RTÉ Player's new series, Go Outside and Play, Go-Pro guru Carl Mullan shows us the best spots in Ireland to road trip, hike, and take in the breathtaking sights.
+In the RTÉ Player's series, Go Outside and Play, Go-Pro guru Carl Mullan shows us the best spots in Ireland to road trip, hike, and take in the breathtaking sights.

 Forget staying in this weekend, go outside and play!